TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 For system extensions, see :ref:`contribute-to-system-extension`.

-You can contribute to the documentation of any publicly available extension, if the repository is public (e.g. hosted on GitHub).
+You can contribute to the documentation of any publicly available extension, if the repository is public (for example hosted on GitHub).
 This does not mean, the extension author will be willing or is obligated to merge your change.
 But, most of the time, useful contributions are welcome.

-You can add issues or make changes via patches (e.g. pull requests on GitHub).
+You can add issues or make changes via patches (for example pull requests on GitHub).

 If you can make the change yourself, try to submit it as a patch instead of just writing an issue.
 It depends on the policy of the extension author